Here are the basic rules of chess:

-Still, the black king can be saved out of the threat of the white queen by moving it to safe squares (squares that marked with a green tick mark in the image above are safe)
+Still, the black king can be saved from the threat of the white queen by moving it to safe squares (squares that are marked with a green tick mark in the image above are safe)

 Now let’s discuss another important rule.

 - A player can never move a king in check intentionally neither make a move that puts or exposes the king in check.

 This is probably the most important and golden rule that you must never forget.
 The detailed explanation of this rule I have talked about in my article can you put yourself in check.
 You can check that for more information.

 - If your king is in check then first you have to take it out of check (threat) and then ONLY you can make any other move.
 If you leave your king in check and make a different move then it is considered illegal.

 - When a player’s king is not in check (means the king is safe) but the player has no legal moves left to continue the game then this is a special condition called a stalemate.